-Cryptocurrency-Related Investments, Cryptocurrency Trusts, and Publicly Traded Digital Asset Funds
+Cryptocurrency-Related Investments, Cryptocurrency ETFs, Cryptocurrency Trusts, and Publicly Traded Digital Asset Funds

 In recent years, Guild has invested in securities that it believes will benefit from the growing adoption of cryptocurrencies, digital money, and other financial technology innovations.
-While Guild does not trade or execute transactions directly in cryptocurrencies or other digital assets (such as digital token transactions) for clients, Guild has purchased and sold, and may in the future purchase or sell, for client portfolios, publicly traded grantor trusts and funds that own cryptocurrencies and digital assets.
+While Guild does not trade or execute transactions directly in cryptocurrencies or other digital assets (such as digital token transactions) for clients, Guild may continue to purchase and sell for client portfolios, publicly traded ETFs, grantor trusts, and other funds that own cryptocurrencies and digital assets.